siegeon/magic.lambda.scheduler/README.md

       log.info:Executing foo-bar-task-3
 ```

-The above **[due]** argument is a date and time in the future for when you want your task to be scheduled
+The above **[due]** argument is a UTC date and time in the future for when you want your task to be scheduled
-for executed.
+for execution.
 After the task has been executed, it will never execute again, unless you manually execute it,
 or assign a new **[repeats]** pattern to it.

 **Notice** - You _cannot_ create a task with a due date being in the past, and all dates are assumed to be in